JP's Sports Grill at Jardine Apartments

 Saturday: 11 a.m. to 5 p.m.

 JP's Sports Grill is the heart of Jardine Apartments, bringing residents and the Manhattan community together around a table filled with excellent food.
-Come try the award-winning Goodnow Burger — made from K-State's very own Weber Hall beef — or one of our panini sandwiches.
-A selection of beers and cocktails is also available.
-Call ahead for takeout orders or reservations.
+Come try the award-winning Goodnow Burger — made from K-State's very own Weber Hall beef — or one of our sandwiches or wraps.
+A selection of beers, cocktails and wine is also available.
+Call ahead for takeout orders or reservations, or order online.

 View the Menus (PDF)